RomlinGroup/Flatpack/README.md

 > **Micro-LLMs:** "Basically I think there will be a lot of interest in training or finetuning custom micro-LLMs (think ~100M - ~1B params, but let's say up to ~10B params) across a large diversity of applications, and deploying them in edge-adjacent environments (think MCUs, phones, web browsers, laptops, etc.)." ([Andrej Karpathy 2023](https://github.com/karpathy/llama2.c))

-> **Raspberry Pi Foundation:** "The Raspberry Pi Foundation is a UK-based charity with the mission to enable young people to realise their full potential through the power of computing and digital technologies." ([Raspberry Pi Foundation 2023](https://www.raspberrypi.org/about/))
+> **Raspberry Pi:** "The Raspberry Pi Foundation is a UK-based charity with the mission to enable young people to realise their full potential through the power of computing and digital technologies." ([Raspberry Pi Foundation 2023](https://www.raspberrypi.org/about/))

 > **Standardisation:** "Without standards, there can be no improvement."
 (Taiichi Ohno)